hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 $ mkdir fastq_backup
 ```

-> **Tip** - File/directory/program names with spaces in them do not work in Unix, use characters like hyphens or underscores instead.
+> **Tip** - File/directory/program names with spaces in them do not work well in Unix, use characters like hyphens or underscores instead.
+Using underscores instead of spaces is called "snake_case".
+Alternatively, some people choose to skip spaces and rather just capitalize the first letter of each new word (i.e. MyNewFile).
+This alternative technique is called "CamelCase".

 ### Moving